-NDP Objectives NDP Actions F SGDS Long-term programmes FSGDS Actions MTSF Actions • Our vision is a society where • Sustained campaigns against • Promote the full diversity of • Encourage the use and • Promote the Bill of opportunity is not racism, sexism, homophobia arts (visual and performing), development of indigenous Responsibility, Constitutional determined by race or birth and xenophobia. culture and heritage services languages. values and national symbols right; where citizens accept • At school assembly the in the province with the aim • Facilitate access to external amongst children in schools. that they have both rights Preamble of the Constitution of developing skills, creating funding for deserving and • Policy interventions to make and responsibilities.
-Most to be read in language of jobs, alleviating poverty and emerging artists. families better able to foster critically, we seek a united, choice. supporting education and • Establish collaborative values such as tolerance, prosperous, non-racial, non- • Bill of responsibilities to be recreation. relationships between major diversity, non-racialism, non-
+NDP Objectives NDP Actions F SGDS Long-term programmes FSGDS Actions MTSF Actions • Our vision is a society where • Sustained campaigns against • Promote the full diversity of • Encourage the use and • Promote the Bill of opportunity is not determined by race or birth right; where citizens accept that they have both rights and responsibilities.
+Most critically, we seek a united, prosperous, non-racial, nonsexist and democratic South Africa.